VTEvent

 Drillfield.

-network would not be suitable, as a rapid deployment
+Adding the VT Open WiFi network may not be suitable, as a rapid deployment

 unit would not be suitable for the density of clients.